OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 When you upgrade Octopus Deploy you just need to run the installer.
 The installer will copy all the new .dlls and .exes into the install directory.
 After the installer is finished, it will start the Octopus Manager.
 The Octopus Manager will look at the list of instances, and for each instance, run the necessary upgrade scripts using the connection string from the configuration file.

-## How to Downgrade to a Previously Installed Instance of Octopus Server {#Howtodowngradetoapreviousinstalledinstanceofoctopusserver}
+## How to downgrade to a previously installed instance of Octopus Server {#Howtodowngradetoapreviousinstalledinstanceofoctopusserver}

 If for any reason you need to downgrade to a previous version of Octopus Server, follow the steps below: